lizuoqiu/2dPixelArt/README.md

 This folder contains the following subdirectories:

-- `DepthEditingTool`: This contains the source files for the web editing application.
+- `2dPixelArt`: This contains the source files for the web editing application.
 - `sample_images`: This contains 3 sample RGB images with their corresponding depth maps for test purposes.

 ## Setting up the interface